 - It represents a neutral site to hold the sale.

 - It gives the sale a more formal tone than if you were to complete it in your driveway.

 - Any documents that you may need from the lender will be immediately available.

 - You may be able to have the lender’s staff make copies or notarize any documents necessary.

 This is the best way to go if your loan is from a local bank or credit union.
 Unfortunately, many loans written at car dealerships come from big national banks like Chase, Capital One, or the financing arms of car manufacturers (Toyota Motor Credit, for example).
 This makes selling your car with an outstanding loan balance a bit more difficult — but not impossible.

 How to deal with an out-of-state lender

-First rule, never accept a personal check from the buyer whether for full or partial payment of the sale price.
-A personal check can bounce, in which case the buyer will have both the cash and your car in his or her possession.
-It’s even possible that the buyer can pass a check that is entirely fraudulent, such as one drawn on the account of an unknowing third party.
+Never accept a personal check from the buyer whether for full or partial payment of the sale price.
+A personal check can bounce, in which case the buyer will have both the cash and your car in their possession.

 For that reason, you should accept only cash or a bank check for payment.
 A bank check or cashier’s check is issued by the bank itself.
 To be extra careful, insist on going to the bank with the buyer to get the official check so you know it’s legit — there are Craigslist scams in which buyers pass counterfeit bank checks that are impossible to detect until they bounce.